Pipers Hut Loyalty Code:

 What do you wear when performing?

-Depending on the time of year, and the performance, the band has 3 available uniforms.
-For colder months, we wear the traditional Highland Light Infantry dress uniform.
-During summer months, we wear a military dress shirt (tan or white) with our kilt, horse hair sporran, red hose and spats.
-For concert performances, we wear a white dress shirt, black vest, tie, kilt, leather sporran, and green hose.
+The band has 2 available uniforms.
+For the Thanksgiving parade, we wear the traditional Highland Light Infantry dress uniform.
+Otherwise, we wear a blue dress shirt, black vest, red tie, kilt, leather sporran, and gray hose.